 Looking for bright murals, painted buildings, plus beaches, yoga, and smoothie shops?
 Find that and more in Sayulita, easily one of our favorite Magic Towns.
 It's easily reached from nearby Puerto Vallarta and makes for an amazing getaway, especially if you're able to swing a visit to Playa Del Amor, a secret beach you have to swim or kayak to via sea-tunnel.

 Once you arrive, you'll see an almost perfectly circular hole of blue sunshine above you, and a sandy beach complete with gentle turquoise waves.
+It's one of our go-to spots for a chill, beachy weekend that will make you wish you were staying much (much) longer.
 Get more on Sayulita here.

 Tequisquipan (Near Querétaro)